No one wants to hear strange sounds or smell weird things coming from the walls of their home.

 Have you ever wondered about the telltale signs that you have an infestation of rodents in your home?

-Below, we’ll list four common signs of a rodent problem and let you know what to do about it.
+Below, we’ll list four common signs of a rodent problem and tell you what to do about it.

 Hearing weird noises coming from the roof or walls of your home?